 Alternatively, there are PoE network switches with 4 or more Ethernet ports, which provide PoE power to some or all of its ports.

 Why are the network ports labeled PoE In and PoE Out?

 PoE In is for getting power into the BomeBox: use any PoE source for that.
 The PoE Out port works as a PoE source for a daisy chained BomeBox.
 By daisy chaining, you can, for example, connect all the BomeBoxes on a stage setup with just one cable connection for providing power and Ethernet MIDI connections.

 Can I connect the BomeBox to a computer?

-One of our goals for creating the BomeBox was to get rid of the computer… However, you can use our Bome Network tool for Windows and macOS for creating MIDI connections to and from a BomeBox via Ethernet or WiFi.
+One of our goals for creating the BomeBox was to get rid of the computer… However, you can use the Bome Network tool (Windows and macOS) for creating MIDI connections to and from a BomeBox via Ethernet or WiFi.
 See also the following questions.